-Bile duct cancer (cholangiocarcinoma) is rare, with around 1,000 new cases each year in the UK.
-It is almost always a type of cancer called adenocarcinoma, which starts in the lining of the bile duct.
+Bile duct cancer (cholangiocarcinoma) is almost always a type of cancer called adenocarcinoma.
+It starts in the lining of the bile duct.
+Bile duct cancer is rare.
+Around 1,600 people are diagnosed with it each year in the UK.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having your treatment.

-The bile ducts connect the liver and gall bladder to the small bowel (see diagram below).
+The bile ducts connect the liver and gall bladder to the small bowel.
 When people have had their gall bladder removed, bile flows directly from the liver into the small intestine.

 Bile duct cancer, like other cancers, is not infectious and can't be passed on to other people.